TomK32/tomk32.github.io/_posts/2018-06-28-sitemap-generator-using-lastmod-from-git.md

   - git
 ---

-For my new own project [Budgetfuchs](https://budgetfuchs.de) I added [sitemap_generator](https://github.com/kjvarga/sitemap_generator) even though it's just a few pages that I want indexed for now.
+For my new project [Budgetfuchs](https://budgetfuchs.de) I added [sitemap_generator](https://github.com/kjvarga/sitemap_generator) even though it's just a few pages that I want indexed for now.
 But my application is multi-lingual and letting the search engines know about that comes handy.

 One thing I noticed when looking at the output was the `lastmod` date being the same for all entries.
 Can't be hard to fix that by pulling the date from the git repo I though.